North by Northwest: Plot

-Thornhill escapes the Professor's custody and goes to Vandamm's house to rescue Kendall.
-At the house, Thornhill overhears that the sculpture holds microfilm and that Leonard has discovered the blanks remaining in Kendall's gun.
-Vandamm indicates that he will kill Kendall by throwing her from the plane.
-Thornhill manages to warn her with a surreptitious note.
+Thornhill escapes and goes to Vandamm's home to rescue Kendall, where he overhears that the sculpture holds microfilm and that Leonard has discovered the blanks in Kendall's gun.
+Vandamm indicates that he will dispose of Kendall by throwing her from the plane; Thornhill manages to warn her with a surreptitious note.
 Vandamm, Leonard, and Kendall head for the plane.
-As Vandamm boards, Kendall takes the sculpture and runs to the pursuing Thornhill.
-They flee to the top of Mount Rushmore.
-As they climb down the mountain they are pursued by Vandamm's thugs, including Leonard, who is fatally shot by a park ranger.
-Vandamm is taken into custody by the Professor.
+Thornhill is momentarily held at gunpoint by the housekeeper until he realizes she is holding Kendall's gun.
+As Vandamm boards, Kendall takes the sculpture and runs to the pursuing Thornhill, and they flee to the top of Mount Rushmore.
+As they climb down, they are pursued by Vandamm's men.
+A park ranger fatally shoots Leonard, and Vandamm is taken into custody by the Professor.

-Meanwhile, Kendall is hanging on to the mountain by her fingertips.
-Thornhill reaches down to pull her up, at which point the scene cuts to him pulling her—now the new Mrs. Thornhill—into an upper berth on a train, which enters a tunnel.
+As Kendall hangs on by her fingertips, Thornhill reaches down to pull her up.
+She is next seen—as Mrs. Thornhill—being pulled into an upper berth on a train, which suggestively enters a tunnel.